GaryLuoLuo/Front-end-Developer-Interview-Questions/src/questions/javascript-questions.md

 // https://medium.com/@juliomatcom/an-elegant-and-simple-curry-f-implementation-in-javascript-cf36252cff4c
 function curry(f) {
   return function currify() {
-    const args = Array.prototype.slice.call(arguments);
+    // Since a nested function is a closure, this means that a nested function can "inherit" the arguments and variables of its containing function. const args = Array.prototype.slice.call(arguments);
     return args.length >= f.length ?
       f.apply(null, args) :